vsoftphuong/android_wallpaper_lovebeat/README.md

 wallpaper too.
 You'll be the judge if it did or didn't

-You can find precompiled application from Google Play market where latest version of the wallpaper ought to be published every now and then;
+You can find precompiled application from Google Play market where latest version of the wallpaper ought to be published every now and then.
+If there are changes worth publishing that is;

 http://play.google.com/store/apps/details?id=fi.harism.wallpaper.lovebeat